General Rules of Underwater Rugby

 Proper adherence to the rules of underwater rugby is crucial to maintaining fair play and ensuring the integrity of the game.
 Player conduct and sportsmanship play a significant role in upholding the spirit of the sport.
 Fouls and penalties are inevitable in any game, but how they are managed can greatly impact the overall fairness and enjoyment of the match.

-Also Read General Rules of Water Volleyball
+Also Read General Rules of Windsurfing

 Referee decisions hold paramount importance in underwater rugby.
 It is essential for referees to enforce the rules consistently and fairly to prevent any form of bias.
 Players must respect the authority of the referees and accept their decisions with grace, as challenging or disputing them can lead to disciplinary actions.